Head Strength Coach

 The Lodge, S.C., native earned his master’s degree in higher education administration with a minor in sports management from Auburn in May of 2004.
 Bunch worked closely with the Tigers’ football program during that time.

-Bunch is a member of the National Athletic Trainers’ Association (NATA) and the Louisiana Athletic Trainers’ Association (LATA).
+Bunch is a member of the National Athletic Trainers’ Association (NATA) and the Tennessee Athletic Trainers’ Society (TATS).
+Bunch is married to the former Elizabeth Snyder of Oklahoma City, OK.

 Director of Player Personnel

-Will Redmond is in his first year on Rick Stockstill’s staff and serves as the programs Director of Player Personnel.
+Will Redmond is in his third year on Rick Stockstill’s staff and serves as the programs Director of Player Personnel.

 Redmond oversees the day-to-day recruiting operations of Blue Raider football, monitoring prospect information, prospect evaluations and all aspects of on-campus visits.
 Redmond’s responsibilities also include the recruiting big board and all forms of recruiting databases.